KEY POINTS

 Nestled within the Southern African region, alongside neighboring countries like South Africa and Namibia, Botswana ranks among the largest producers of diamonds by value, contributing approximately 20 percent of the world’s diamond supply.

-This thriving sector is vital to Botswana’s economy, accounting for half of government revenue and around 40 percent of its GDP.
+The thriving sector is vital to Botswana’s economy, accounting for half of government revenue and around 40 percent of its GDP.
 Notably, the Jwaneng mine is recognized as the world’s richest diamond mine by value.
-In 2013, Botswana produced 23.2 million carats valued at $3.63 billion; a decade after, production had increased to 25.1 million, valued at $3.28 billion, reflecting global price fluctuations.
+In 2013, Botswana produced 23.2 million carats valued at $3.63 billion; a decade later, production had increased to 25.1 million, valued at $3.28 billion, reflecting global price fluctuations.

 As Botswana reinforces its status among the top five diamond-producing countries—alongside Russia, the Democratic Republic of Congo, Australia, and Canada—its hidden mineral wealth continues to attract investment and exploration, promising to shape the future of its mining sector.